miguno/avro-gradle-plugin/README.md

     $ gradle clean build

-The compiled Avro classes will automatically be added to your build artifact (by default, this is a jar file under ``build/libs/``).
+As part of the normal build process gradle will generate all the required Avro files and automatically add the relevant class files to your project's build artifact (by default, this is a jar file under ``build/libs/``).

 Here is an overview of the Avro-related files being generated: